-The sub-categories in the Solvency II balance sheet of reinsurers' share of technical provisions mirrors those of the gross balances and the same mapping of Solvency II lines of business is to be used.
-See section D.2 for further detail.
+The sub-categories in the SII balance sheet of reinsurers' share of technical provisions mirror those of the gross balances and the same mapping of SII lines of business is to be used.
+See Section D.2 for more details.